 Fluency

+Once kids have mastered age-appropriate phonics, they can start to read leveled texts with fluency.
 Fluency is the ability to read smoothly and accurately, with appropriate expression.
 Children who struggle with fluency may read slowly or stumble over words.

 How It Helps Kids Learn to Read

 Fluency lays the foundation for comprehension.
-When kids read smoothly and with expression, they don’t have to devote as much brain power to reading the words.
+When kids read smoothly and with expression, they don’t have to devote as much brainpower to reading the words.
 Instead, they can focus on the meaning behind them.

 Ideas for Practicing at Home